voipbin/monorepo/docsdev/source/intro_applications.rst

 Agent
 -----
-The agent, or more accurately the call centre agent or phone agent, works for a company and takes calls with private or business customers on their behalf.
+The Agent, also known as a call center agent or phone agent, plays a vital role in a company's communication with its customers.
+Working on behalf of the company, the agent handles calls from private or business customers, providing support, assistance, or relevant information as needed.

 See detail at :ref:`here <agent_overview>`.